-The ball must be placed within one yard of the corner nearest to where the ball crossed the goal line.
-Opponents must remain at least 10 yards from the ball until it is in play.
+The ball must be placed within the corner arc of the corner nearest to where the ball crossed the goal line.
+Opponents must remain at least 6 yards from the ball until it is in play.
 The ball must be kicked by a player of the attacking team.
 The ball is in play when it is kicked and moves.
 The kicker must not play the ball again until it has touched another player.